robertdpowell/rp_blog/_posts/2021-11-02-Team Topologies.md

 - The primary team type.
 All other teams are there to reduce the burden on the stream-aligned teams.

 - Most teams will be stream-aligned.
+Ratio of 6:1 or 9:1

 - They are close to customers and close to prod.
 They monitor in prod.